simonemanfre/wp-preload-image-plugin/readme.txt

 == Description ==

-Save time starting from Blank for develop new WordPress plugin.
+Save time starting from WP Preload Image for develop new WordPress plugin.

 == Features ==